-Yesterday, beautiful little seedlings were just poking their heads up in the garden.
+Yesterday, beautiful little seedlings were just poking their heads up in my garden.
 This morning, tragedy!
-Some seedlings are missing altogether and others have been beheaded, their fragile tops cut off, lying neatly beside them.
+Some seedlings are missing altogether, and others have been beheaded, their fragile tops cut off and lying neatly beside them.

 Cutworms sleep by day just under the soil surface, or occasionally in moist debris on the surface.
 Some make tunnels and feed just below or above the soil surface.
 These cutworms are the ones most likely to chop down seedlings.
 Other types remain in the soil and feed on underground stems and roots, causing plants to wilt.
 Some of these caterpillars are climbers that eat leaves or buds of larger plants or trees.
 Regardless of the parts of plants they are likely to eat, all of these cutworms come out at night to do their devastating damage.

 Grass and weeds harbor eggs.
 The adult moths of the many cutworm species share a similar life cycle.
 In the spring, they are attracted to grasses and weeds to lay their eggs.
 They prefer weeds with multiple stems and many basal leaves that produce low, dense growth.
 So the worst cutworm infestations in the vegetable garden generally occur where grassy areas have recently been broken up to create a new planting bed.
 When the young caterpillars hatch, they begin feeding on the nearest vegetation, slowly expanding their range as they grow.

 Consequently, if you’re planning to enlarge your garden in early spring by cultivating a nearby grassy or weedy area, do it at least two to three weeks before any vegetable seeds are planted.
 If the area is cultivated too soon before vegetable planting, cutworm larvae already hatched may migrate to the vegetables in search of food.